umeshrege/eph/README.md

 2. Update **"a1.sinks.k1.hdfs.path"** parameter with path on your hadoop HDFS where files will be stored

 ## Start flume agent
-/path/to/bin/flume-ng agent -c /path/to/flume/conf -f /path/to/flume.conf -n agent
+/path/to/bin/flume-ng agent -c /path/to/flume/conf -f /path/to/flume.conf -n a1

 ##You are good to Go!!!##